KDE/digikam-doc/slideshow_tools/presentation_tool.rst

 .. contents::

-The “Presentation” tool creates a configurable full screen slide-show of your images using advanced visual effects.
+The **Presentation** tool creates a configurable full screen slide-show of your images using advanced visual effects.

 With this tool you can create a perfect slide show with just three mouse clicks.
-When opening the tool from the View --> Presentation menu, the Presentation window **Main** page will appear asking questions as to how you want to stage your slide show.
+When opening the tool from the :menuselection:`View --> Presentation` menu, the Presentation window **Main** page will appear asking questions as to how you want to stage your slide show.
 You can choose between the selected images or all images in the same album.

 .. figure:: images/presentation_main.webp
+    :alt:
+    :align: center

+    The Presentation Tool Dialog

 The **Use OpenGL Transitions** checkbox enables very smooth image transitions using the OpenGL display mode.
 Be sure you have OpenGL enabled on your graphics card, since otherwise the slideshow will be very slow.

 The **Print Filename** checkbox enables displaying the image filename in the lower left corner.

-The **Loop** checkbox will enable running the whole show in an endless loop (until manually stopped with Esc).
+The **Loop** checkbox will enable running the whole show in an endless loop (until manually stopped with :kbd:`Esc`).

 The **Shuffle Images** checkbox will enable displaying the images randomly (not using the current images collection order).